Code-Institute-Submissions/kydzoster-huntinteriors/README.md

 - Learn more about the company and offered services
 - View recently added furnitures on a homepage
 - View recently posted reviews on a homepage
+- View My Account to Register a new account
+- View My Account to Login with an email or username or login with a facebook or google account
+- view My Account and edit your personal details or change a password under My Dashboard
+- View My Account to Logout from your profile
+- View services to find out services provided by Hunt Interiors
+- View Gallery to see uploaded images of completed/delivered projects
+- Click on an image to view its description and to view an image upclose/enlarged
+- View Shop to see furnitures sold by Hunt Interiors, sorted by categories
+- View an Item and its description or to choose a quantity and add to a cart or return back to all furnitures
+- After an item has been added to cart view its price and total price, update its quantity or remove it from cart
+- Securely check out and receive an email about a successful purchase
+- View Testamonials/Reviews and add your own review
+- Edit or delete your posted review
+- View contact us to see social platforms operated by Hunt Interiors or send a personalised message

+## Admin goals
+The site owners goals are:
+- To have a Site management tools which provide easy to access most relevant CRUD options with good looking overlay
+- To be able to edit about us information from homepage
+- To be able to add new services, gallery and furnitures from website pages
+- To be able to view Testamonials from website pages and approve or delete them

 ## Design choices